 If you speak a language other than English, you can phone the Translating and Interpreting Service (TIS National) for the cost of a local call on 131 450.
 TIS National covers more than 100 languages.
-Call and tell the operator the language you speak and ask for My Aged Care on 1800 200 422.
+Call and tell the operator the language you speak and ask them to call My Aged Care on 1800 200 422 (free call).